 Deep breath.
 You and your children will be fine.
 We have a good article to encourage you.

 There is no specific due date.
 Families do not need to follow a traditional school year or their local district’s calendar.
 Families determine when it is appropriate to administer some kind of annual assessment.

 Homeschoolers have three broad choices for their assessment.

-- A standardized test of your choice.
+- A national student achievement test of your choice.

 - An evaluation done by an education professional of your choice.

 - Some other method agreed upon with your Participating Agency that demonstrates your child’s “progress commensurate with age, ability, and/or disability.” (updated as of June 2022 per HB 1663)

 We have details, links, and resources on our Testing & Evaluations page.

 Who receives the assessment results?

 Families keep the results private and are not required to submit them to their Participating Agency, their local SAU, or the state.
 Note that if your child seeks enrollment in a program or class, you may need to demonstrate academic readiness and that may involve a placement test, submitting a transcript, or sharing parts of your child’s portfolio and/or assessment results.
 Keep your child’s annual assessment in his/her portfolio for a minimum of two years.